BYD Han EV: Premium Sedan Coming to Canada? Price, Specs & Timeline

 The interior craftsmanship rivals a $65,000 German sedan, and the material quality—soft-touch plastics, stitched panels—does not feel cheap.
 Range of motion in the 2,920 mm wheelbase means the rear legroom edges out a Model S. If you prioritize comfort for long drives, the Han delivers.

-Why Canada Doesn't Have It Yet: The Tariff & Homologation Wall
+Why Canada Doesn't Have It Yet: Homologation Is the Real Wall (Tariff Is No Longer the Blocker)

 2. Homologation Delays